homeLibraryBlog

 The more ready they are to leave, the greater the incentive must be for them to stay.

-High attrition calls for higher retention bonus graphic
+a graph on high attrition calls for a higher bonus

-Here are the benefits of offering employee retention bonuses.
+5 benefits of offering employee retention bonuses graphic

 You’re probably in a tough spot if you’re considering retention bonuses.
 If that’s you, here’s the short version so you can make a quick decision.